mathielo/dst-dedicated-server/README.md

 ### Install Docker

+#### Linux

 Follow the official docs to install Docker on Linux.
 At first glance it might seem complicated, but the instructions are very detailed and thorough:

+> :cop: Make sure you have your own [_sudoer user_](https://www.digitalocean.com/community/tutorials/how-to-create-a-sudo-user-on-ubuntu-quickstart) and perform all the steps logged as it.
+Running everything as `root` user will probably render you permissions issues down the road.

 * [Docker Engine CE](https://docs.docker.com/engine/installation/linux/docker-ce/debian/#set-up-the-repository)
 * [Docker Compose](https://docs.docker.com/compose/install/#install-compose)
-* Make sure to read through and follow the [post-installation steps for Linux](https://docs.docker.com/engine/installation/linux/linux-postinstall/) (quite important!)
+* **IMPORTANT:** Read through and follow the :point_right: [post-installation steps for Linux](https://docs.docker.com/engine/installation/linux/linux-postinstall/) :point_left:
   * Enable your user to manage `docker` without the need of `sudo`
   * Configure Docker to start on boot

 ---

-**Mac OS / Windows**
+#### Mac OS / Windows

 You only need the [Docker desktop standalone](https://docs.docker.com/engine/installation/#desktop) as it has everything you need, no extra steps required.